lkollar/awesome-stars/README.md

 ## VimL

+- [vim-addon-manager](https://github.com/MarcWeber/vim-addon-manager) - manage and install vim plugins (including their dependencies) in a sane way.
+If you have any trouble contact me.
+Usually I reply within 24 hours
 - [todo.txt-vim](https://github.com/freitass/todo.txt-vim) - Vim plugin for Todo.txt
 - [timl](https://github.com/tpope/timl) - Clojure like language which compiles down to VimL